 President Johnson’s choice to sign the law at the foot of the Statue of Liberty, the archetypal icon for the immigrant seeking new opportunities in America, spoke to the core narrative of American identity and underscored the foundational principles of liberalism that linked reward and success with individual merit.

 In the 20th century, Asian immigrant populations became the new poster children for this American grand narrative.
-The myth of Asian American success became emblematic of the ability of immigrants, who presumably came with nothing, being able to achieve the American dream through good values and hard work, thereby reifying the idea of America as an egalitarian meritocracy.
+The myth of Asian American success became emblematic of the ability of immigrants, who presumably came with nothing, to achieve the American dream through good values and hard work, thereby reifying the idea of America as an egalitarian meritocracy.
 Asian groups previously disparaged as threatening hordes were recast as model minorities to be emulated by other groups who claimed they were oppressed.
-Asian American authors from the post-exclusion period wrote not only to fill in the silences created by exclusion but also to challenge the new model minority stereotypes that emerged as the politics of the nation shifted.
+Asian American authors from the postexclusion period wrote not only to fill in the silences created by exclusion but also to challenge the new model minority stereotypes that emerged as the politics of the nation shifted.

 The 1965 immigration amendments set new national priorities that defined the rules of entry, which in turn determined the types of immigrants who would be able to come: skilled laborers and those with family ties.
 Both of these qualities are cornerstones of the model minority myth, which celebrates work ethic and strong family values.52 The demographic of the Asian American community, therefore, was largely affected by the new laws that permitted their entry.
-Jhumpa Lahiri’s fiction examines diasporic South Asian families in ways that implicitly register the unseen effects of these changes to immigration policy, and their support of the model minority myth.
-For example, the short stories “Mrs. Sen’s” and “Unaccustomed Earth” depict older South Asian immigrant couples who follow the structures dictated by immigration laws: the husband comes to the United States as a skilled laborer and the wife follows but is unable to work legally.53 While the family is economically stable and educationally privileged, the values of work and family that support their model minority narrative also uphold the established gender hierarchies of both Asian and American culture.
+Jhumpa Lahiri’s fiction examines diasporic South Asian families in ways that implicitly register the unseen effects of these changes to immigration policy and their support of the model minority myth.
+For example, the short stories “Mrs. Sen’s” and “Unaccustomed Earth” depict older South Asian immigrant couples who follow the structures dictated by immigration laws: The husband comes to the United States as a skilled laborer and the wife follows but is unable to work legally.53 While the family is economically stable and educationally privileged, the values of work and family that support their model minority narrative also uphold the established gender hierarchies of both Asian and American culture.
 The first name of the title character of “Mrs. Sen’s” is never revealed, so that she is only identified in reference to her husband.
 The story accounts her growing loneliness, isolation, and dependence upon him as they continue living in the United States.
 In “Unaccustomed Earth,” the young mother Ruma discovers similar tensions were present in her parents’ marriage.
 The choices available to Ruma’s father were not accessible to his wife, who ultimately found her life in America unfulfilling.
 Another kind of discontent worries Ruma, who is finding it difficult to balance her family life and career, which demonstrates the remaining gaps of gender workplace reform as American women are pushed to seek equality in the workforce even while cultural expectations regarding childrearing responsibilities remain unchanged.

 In both stories, Lahiri critiques how the pursuit of model minority success and assimilation has a cost.
 In “Unaccustomed Earth,” Ruma’s father concludes that his unfulfilling career cost him his intimate connections with family.
 His wife never wanted to leave India in the first place, and their migration to America strained their relationship.
 He, too, regrets how he had “turned his back on his parents, by settling in America.
 In the name of ambition and accomplishment, none of which mattered anymore.”54 Yet at the end of the story, when Ruma asks her now-widowed father to stay with her, he refuses to join an extended family.
 In the same way, Mrs. Sen yearns for the home that she was displaced from and mourns the absence of her family members left behind in Calcutta.
 Though the 1965 immigration reforms were publicized as providing relief from previous barriers and promoting family unity, Lahiri’s stories serve as reminders that immigration laws are by their nature restrictive and can easily have the effect of dividing rather than reuniting families.
-Only the select few are permitted in, while the majority remain shut out.
+Only a select few are permitted in, while the majority remain shut out.
 Furthermore, the stories of skilled immigrants such as Ruma’s father and Mr. Sen contradict the rags-to-riches narrative typically associated with the model minority stereotype.
 Characters such as Ruma’s father and Mr. Sen—both attaining PhDs before coming to the United States—were specifically targeted for immigration as a result of their skills.